aoxolotl/aoxolotl.github.io/index.md

 posts_limit: 0
 ---

-I am currently a Technical Lead, R&D at *Reverie Language Technologies*, that is letting me explore all that I love about languages and linguistics.
+I am currently an MSCS student at Georgia Institute of Technology, pursuing a specialization in Computer Perception and Robotics.
 I have previously enjoyed working on a range of projects in Computer Vision and Robotics in both industrial and academic setups.

 I completed my Bachelor's degree in Computer Science from BITS Pilani where I took up courses and projects related to Pattern Recognition, Machine Learning and Computer Graphics.
 Through my interships and work, I have had the opportunity to implement projects in these fields.
 Details about my [projects](#projects) and [experience](#experience) below.

 ## Experience

 ![revlogo](assets/img/revico.jpeg){:width="50" style="padding:5px"} **Reverie Language Technologies Pvt.
 Ltd., Bengaluru**
-*Senior Software Developer, R&D* (July 2019 -)
+*Technical Lead, R&D* (July 2019 - July 2021)
-Working on NLP for low corpus Indian Languages to solve problems in digital accesibility.
+NLP for low corpus Indian Languages to solve problems in digital accesibility.

 ![erlogo](assets/img/er_logo.png){:width="50" style="padding:5px"} **Endless Robotics Pvt.
 Ltd., Hyderabad**
 *Computer Vision Engineer / Software Architect* (Aug 2016 – Apr 2019)